spe-uob/2020-HealthcareLakeAPI/README.md

 ## About

-Based a bit on FHIR Works on AWS, FHIR Definitely Works on AWS seeks to:
+Based a bit on FHIR Works on AWS, this is a rewrite to:

 1. Reduce the lambda execution costs significantly by using Golang instead of Node.js